LucidityWaver/ICA40511-Keywords/Portfolio/Web Development (PHP).md

 ####Data Entry Forms
 The forms used for data entry are also created dynamically from the database table.
-Date fields are supplied a jQuery plugin for selecting the date and fields are locked to the maximum length allowable by the schema.
+Fields lengths are given an upper limit and maximum character limits are locked to the length allowable by the schema.

 #####Consultant Table
 ![Hamilton IT Consulting - Consultant Form](https://github.com/LucidityWaver/ICA40511-NotesAndKeywords/blob/master/Portfolio/images/HamiltonEnterConsultant.png)

 #####Project Table
+Entry of dates is made easy using the jQuery plugin [datepick](http://keith-wood.name/datepick.HTML).
 ![Hamilton IT Consulting - Project Form Table](https://github.com/LucidityWaver/ICA40511-NotesAndKeywords/blob/master/Portfolio/images/HamiltonEnterProject.png)